LLNL/lbann/docs/running_lbann.rst

 If LBANN was compiled and installed directly using CMake there is a bit more work that is required to ensure that the Python front end will work.
-The :python:`lbann` Python package is installed as part of the LBANN build process.However, it is necessary to update the :bash:`PYTHONPATH` environment variable to make sure Python detect it.
+The :python:`lbann` Python package is installed as part of the LBANN build process.
+However, it is necessary to update the :bash:`PYTHONPATH` environment variable to make sure Python detect it.
 There are several ways to do this: